bcgsc/mavis/docs/source/theory.rst

 Calling Breakpoints by Flanking Evidence ..........................................

-Breakpoints are called by contig, split-read of flanking pairs evidence.
+Breakpoints are called by contig, split-read, or flanking pairs evidence.
 Contigs and split reads are used to call exact breakpoints, where breakpoints called by flanking reads are generally assigned a probabalistic range.

 The metrics used here are similar to those used in calculating the evidence window.
 We use the